caffeinism/webhook-receiver/README.md

-# Simple GitLab webhook implementation with python+flask
+# Simple GitHub/GitLab webhook implementation with python+flask

 Simple implementation for basic use only.